davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

 Put `tor-service-password=yourpassword` (not the hash) in your lightning configuration file.

-##### Core Lightning Creating Persistent Hidden Addresses
+##### Palladium Lightning Creating Persistent Hidden Addresses

 This is usually better than transient addresses, as nodes won't have to wait for gossip propagation to find out your new address each time you restart.

 Once you've configured access to Tor as described above, you need to add _two_ lines in your lightningd config file:

 1. A local address which lightningd can tell Tor to connect to when connections come in, e.g. `bind-addr=127.0.0.1:9735`.
-2. After that, a `addr=statictor:127.0.0.1:9051` to tell Core Lightning to set up and announce a Tor onion address (and tell Tor to send connections to our real address, above).
+2. After that, a `addr=statictor:127.0.0.1:9051` to tell Palladium Lightning to set up and announce a Tor onion address (and tell Tor to send connections to our real address, above).

 You can use `bind-addr` if you want to set up the onion address and not announce it to the world for some reason.